Kerollmops/slice-group-by/README.md

 ### Exponential Searched Mutable Groups starting from the End

-It is also possible to get mutable non overlapping groups of a slice even starting from end of the slice.
+It is also possible to get mutable non overlapping groups of a slice even starting from end of it.

 ```rust
 use slice_group_by::GroupByMut;